What is the Border Watch Line?

-If you have information about suspicious cross-border activity, please contact the Canada Border Services Agency Border Watch Toll-free Line at
+If you have information about suspicious cross border or suspicious immigration activity, please contact the Canada Border Services Agency Border Watch Toll-free Line at

 The more detailed information you can provide, the better - but remember that no information, however trivial it may seem, is too small.
 Your help may be the missing piece of the puzzle that we are looking for.
 Reporting suspicions, even after the fact, can be an effective means of stopping future smuggling attempts.